 MARKET DRIVERS

-The vacancy rate rose from 16.2% in 4Q23 to 16.6% in 1Q24.
-The contrast between availability and vacancy can be explained by tenants and landlords coming to terms on renewals, taking the properties off the market, while the market continues to be affected by work from home policies.
+The office availability rate increased by 140-bps (basis points) to 21.4% in 2Q24.
+Conversely, the vacancy rate decreased from 16.5% in 1Q24 to 16.3% in 2Q24.
+The contrast between availability and vacancy can be explained by tenants and landlords coming to terms on renewals, taking the properties off the market, while the market continues to be affected by work-from-home policies.

 ECONOMIC OVERVIEW

-Unemployment in the San Jose-Sunnyvale-Santa Clara MSA rose 40-bps from 4.0% to 4.4% quarter-over quarter.
-Likewise, California’s unemployment rate climbed 50-bps, up to 5.6%.
+Unemployment in the San Jose-Sunnyvale-Santa Clara MSA dropped 50-bps to 3.9% quarter-over-quarter.
+Likewise, California’s unemployment rate dropped 10-bps to 5.2%.

-The Professional Business Sector in the San Jose-Sunnyvale-Santa Clara Metropolitan Statistical Area (MSA) saw a small decrease both yearly and quarterly; from 249.4K jobs in 1Q23, to 245.7K last quarter, to 244.4K this quarter.
+The Professional Business Sector in the San Jose-Sunnyvale-Santa Clara Metropolitan Statistical Area (MSA) saw an increase both yearly and quarterly, reaching 247K this quarter.

 NEAR-TERM OUTLOOK